 What is geothermal energy?

-Geothermal energy is generated deep inside the earth
+Geothermal energy comes from deep inside the earth

-The earth's crust is broken into pieces called plates.
-Magma comes close to the earth's surface near the edges of these plates.
-This is where volcanoes occur.
+The earth's crust is broken into pieces called tectonic plates.
+Magma comes close to the earth's surface near the edges of these plates, which is where many volcanoes occur.
 The lava that erupts from volcanoes is partly magma.
-The rocks and water absorb the heat from this magma deep underground.
-The rocks and water found deeper underground have higher temperatures.
+Rocks and water absorb heat from magma deep underground.
+The rocks and water found deeper underground have the highest temperatures.